Meet Diane Mayor

 “For me my core value is freedom.
 I don’t want to be committed to a particular place because somebody else needs to go to school.”

-“I love my friends’ kids, I also love giving them back when they are overtired, when they are crying, when they need a nappy change…”
+“I love my friends’ kids, I also love giving them back when they are over tired, when they are crying, when they need a nappy change…”

 “I respect the fact that you’ve chosen to have children, I respect the fact that you’ve chosen to put that above how our friendship used to work.
-I respect the fact that you no longer want the career that we both planned because you have children…how can [that respect] not come back?”
+I respect the fact that you no longer want the career that we both planned because you have children…how can it not come back?”

 In this episode we talk about:

 - What it takes to ‘qualify’ as an adult.
 Is it your job?
 Having kids?
 We discuss!

 - How not having kids can be a choice, not just a circumstance, despite what many people assume.